 The Barker North to Vista Point West Shore Trail is four miles from Tahoe City off Highway 89.
 You will find the beginning of this pawesome trail at Kaspian Campground, a little over seven miles from the turnoff onto Blackwood Canyon Road.
-This is a three-and-a-half-mile trail, which is completely dog furiendly as long as Fido stays on-leash, is moderately difficult to hike.
+This is a three-and-a-half-mile trail round trip, which is completely dog furiendly as long as Fido stays on-leash, is moderately difficult to hike.
 It is also considered part of the Pacific Crest Trail, so it is popular with hikers and equestrians alike.

 During the first mile, you will have quite a steep walk heading west along the southern side of Barker Peak and past fields full of mule’s ears and other gorgeous foliage.
 If you look to the east, you will see a beautiful view of Blackwood Canyon.
 About another quarter of a mile down the path, you and your fur baby will cross a small bridge over a brook surrounded by flowers such as paintbrushes, columbines, tiger lilies, delphiniums, and asters.